Dave864/Hex_Summons/README.md

 - core + element_2 + element_3
 - core + element_1 + element_2 + element_3

 Player classes/class chains determine what spells a player has access to.
-Some classes/class chains may also grant techniques, though that is primarily determined by the weapon (and possible other equipment) a player character wields.
+Some classes/class chains may also grant techniques.

+### Status Effects

 ## Progression

+Player characters will gain experience and level up after hitting certain experience thresholds.
+Still need to decide if the party shares a level, or if each level up independently.
+Levels will unlock new spells and techniques that characters can use in combat.
+Throughout the game, players will encounter rogue wisps that can be obtained through a variety of different means.
+Some wisps require the player to beat them in a fight.
+Other wisps require a puzzle to be solved.
+These wisps can be set to characters to unlock different classes which provide different gameplay options in battle.

 # Story